lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Arduino.md

 # Overview

-Lingua Franca relies on Arduino-CLI as a means of compiling Arduino programs.
+Lingua Franca relies on Arduino-CLI as a means of compiling Arduino programs using the C target.
 LFC Generated Code will serve as the .ino sketch required by the CLI to compile the Arduino program.
 Arduino-CLI uses recursive compilation inside a src folder containing files from reactor-c.
 Once compilation is completed, you can upload the sketch by providing an Fully Qualified Board Name (FQBN) and the port on which to flash your program.

 # Writing an Arduino Supported LF Program